What Does Homeowners Insurance Cover?

 What types of coverage are included in homeowners insurance?

 As you review your policy, you’ll see that the areas of protection we outlined above each get called out with specific coverage.
 Specifically, your home insurance policy most likely outlines six areas of basic protection:

-- Dwelling coverage: This is the protection for the structure of your house.
+- Dwelling coverage: This is the protection for the structure of your house and any attached structures.
 If it gets damaged or destroyed by a covered peril, your policy pays for repairs or the cost of rebuilding up to your policy limits.

-- Other structure coverage: This operates just like dwelling coverage, but it protects other structures on your property like garages, sheds and barns.
+- Other structures coverage: This operates like dwelling coverage, but it protects other detached structures on your property like garages, sheds and barns.

 - Loss-of-use coverage: This is where your additional living expenses protection kicks in.
 When you get displaced from your home by a covered peril, your homeowners insurance coverage can help with hotel costs and restaurant bills while you’re waiting for your home to be repaired.

 - Personal liability coverage: This portion of your policy covers legal fees and any settlements if you or one of your family members gets sued for causing bodily harm or property damage.
 It also protects you if your pet causes a problem and someone takes you to court over it (although aggressive breeds may not qualify for this protection).

 - Medical payments coverage: If someone gets hurt on your property — for example, a neighbor slips on your icy front step — this part of your homeowners insurance steps in to cover the medical expenses.